shirdMoveo/StarWarsMainDetails/README.md

 ## Tools and 3rd part libraries:
-PagingData Adapter with AsyncListDiffer (animate and optimise performance for list operations) Pagination support
+* PagingData Adapter with AsyncListDiffer (animate and optimise performance for list operations)
+* Pagination support
-Coroutines and Flow for background operations inside the repository pattern.
+* Coroutines and Flow for background operations inside the repository pattern.
-Observing LiveData for UI changes.
+* Observing LiveData for UI changes.
-DataStore - for saving user preferences (such as filter option) ViewBinding - for safe and fast views reference
+* ViewBinding - for safe and fast views reference

 ## Components: